thunderbird/developer-docs/add-ons/updating/tb68/overlays.md

 A lot of effort has been done to create the new overlay loader, but still things might not work as before.
 We are tracking this in bug [1476259](https://bugzilla.mozilla.org/show_bug.cgi?id=1476259).

 Overlays in Thunderbird itself \(except the calendar extensions\) have been removed, so extensions can not overlay the removed Thunderbird overlays any more.
-For example, if your add-on overlaid`mailWindowOverlay.xul`, that needs to be changed; in this example you most likely need to overlay `messenger.xul` now.
+For example, if your add-on overlaid `mailWindowOverlay.xul`, that needs to be changed; in this example you most likely need to overlay `messenger.xul` now.

 Furthermore, the new overlay loader does not properly support dependencies between overlays in different add-ons.
 As a result, you should only reference elements from the original document you're overlaying, or other overlays in the same extension.
-Most notably, you need to switch to non-overlay methods when altering the calendar user interface in the main window, or your add-on will not load relieably.
+Most notably, you need to switch to non-overlay methods when altering the calendar user interface in the main window, or your add-on will not load reliably.

 ## Notes about Chrome manifest